jonathastavares/Ruby-Scraper/README.md

 - Ruby
 - Nokogiri
 - Watir
+- ChromeDriver

-# How to use in 3 steps
+# How to use in 4 steps

 ## 1 - Install Ruby